FuriouZz/blog/content/posts/2024-01-02/index.md

 As explained before we can directly import Lume with `import lume from "lume/mod.ts"` and Simple Blog theme with `import blog from "blog/mod.ts"` instead of writing the entire url thanks to `imports` field.

-OK!
 Open your terminal in your `my-awesome-blog` directory, then run:
 ```bash
 $ deno task serve
 ```

-TADA!
+TADA :tada:!
 Your blog is running (locally) at [http://localhost:3000/](http://localhost:3000/).

 ![Blog running locally](assets/offline.png){transform-images="avif webp jpg 800@2"}